General Rules & Regulations for both the Competitions

 - Once submitted, a film can't be withdrawn.
 The Jury reserves the right to disqualify any film, including any deemed vulgar, pornographic, demeaning and/or offensive.

-- The applicant is duly authorized, on his/her behalf and on the behalf of any person or entity that has ownership rights in the work, to submit a film to the Competition.
+- The applicant is duly authorised, on his/her behalf and on behalf of any person or entity that has ownership rights in the work, to submit a film to the Competition.
 The applicant further declares that this submission is not in violation of any law nor violates any rights of said person or entity or that of any third party in any manner whatsoever.

-- Upload final film (mp4 format) on your Google Drive, and share the link with us on filmikshana@xaviercomm.org
+- Upload the final film (mp4 format) on your Google Drive, and share the link with us on filmikshana@xaviercomm.org